CharReek/Project-5/README.md

 # Reworn

 ## UX
+Reworn is a website that provides users with a eco friendly way to shop.The green colour scheme represnts nature this help solidify the eco friendly nature of the website.

+Users can browse different parts of the website by selecting what products they want to view.
+They can then view all the items they have in the shoipping bag and make a payment through Stripe payment.

+Users can also log into their account and view previous orders and change the saved delivery details

 ## Purpose
-The purpose of this website is to stop more and more clothing ending up in landfills as this is an huge issue in todays society.
+The purpose of this website is to stop more and more clothing ending up in landfills as this is an huge issue in todays society.The website provies a space where shoppers can find Substinably sources clothing that dosent hurt the enviroment.Users then can then make a purchase.

 ## Userstories
 ## Wireframes